ethan-fragoso/Exercise-01a-Install-Software/README.md

 ethan-fragoso

 ## I have installed the software on my computer as a part of the exercise
 Not sure how to add VS Studio to my applications tab in finder.
-Is that necessary?